 Obsidian ∇ is an iOS-exclusive 2FA app for iPhones.
 It’s one of the better-looking 2FA apps out there, with a bunch of customization options to help you personalize its appearance to your taste.
 Some of these personalization options include changing themes, using icons, and choosing visual modes.

 Talking about functionality, Obsidian uses FaceID and TouchID to secure access and relies on iCloud Keychain to operate securely.
 It promises to never transfer or store data in any of its servers.
 Plus, you don’t need to sign up to use the service.
-If you’re a Mac user, you can use the sync functionality to sync your data between your iPhone and Mac.
+If you’re a Mac user, you can utilize the sync functionality to sync your data between your iPhone and Mac.

 Obsidian also creates a daily backup of your token entries.
 It also does this when you modify an entry or create a new entry for an account.
 As for extra features, you can organize your accounts on the app using folders to keep your work, personal, or any specific domain separate.
 And, if you’re coming from Google Authenticator, you can import all your entries into Obsidian using the import functionality.

 Download Obsidian: iOS

 8. Google Authenticator